Skip to content

 Watch David and Maria talk about their parenting and what it was like to film "Strong Fathers, Strong Daughters."

 We hope that the chemistry and parenting styles these couples have in real life and on-screen inspires you and your family to grow closer together and form stronger bonds between parents and children.
-Be sure to stream “Strong Fathers, Strong Daughters” exclusively on Pure Flix August 1.
+Be sure to stream “Strong Fathers, Strong Daughters” anytime on Pure Flix and catch its Great American Family premiere August 21.

 avatar